 Angela provided an overview from the project workgroup and their discussion on potential for the Committee to claim an offset benefit from the prioritized water right list that PGG provided.
 Many workgroup members expressed that the committee should consider including language in the plan that describes a future action and project sponsor to increase certainty.
 The workgroup discussed the potential to claim 5-10% of the proposed offset benefit generated by PGG (brought forward by Angela as an example of what other WREC groups have done).
 This would result in between 154 – 308 afy to claim in the plan.

-The Squaxin Island Tribe proposed reviewing opportunities for water rights acquisitions in subbasins with a few project opportunities.
+The Squaxin Island Tribe proposed reviewing opportunities for water rights acquisitions in subbasins with few or no project opportunities.

-The Thurston Conservation District expressed concerns around claiming offset benefits for this project given that no landowner outreach has been conducted.
+The Thurston Conservation District expressed concerns around claiming a percentage of offset benefits from water rights projects without having data to ground this estimate.

 DERT supports these types of projects but is uncomfortable assigning an offset benefit to these projects at this time.
 DERT would abstain from supporting an offset benefit.